DistributedCafe/DistributedCafeProject/docs/index.md

 # Introduction
 // TODO introduction

-## API documentation - SWAGGER
+## REST API documentation - SWAGGER
-API documentation can be found at this link: [SWAGGER](https://app.swaggerhub.com/apis/ElisaAlbertini/DistributedCafe)
+REST API documentation can be found at this link: [SWAGGER](https://app.swaggerhub.com/apis/ElisaAlbertini/DistributedCafe)

+## WebSocket documentation - SWAGGER
+WebSocket documentation can be found at this link: [SWAGGER](https://app.swaggerhub.com/apis/ElisaAlbertini/WebSocketDistributedCafe)

 ## WarehouseService documentation
 WarehouseService documentation can be found at this link: [WarehouseService documentation](./dokka/index.html)